yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

 #### Face tangent spaces

 To represent vectors that sit in flat mesh faces, we define a 2D coordinate frame tangent to each face.
-By default, this frame is aligned such that `face.halfedge()` points along the $x$-axis.
+By default, this frame is aligned such that `face.halfedge()` points along the $x$-axis (but subclasses might change this convention).
 All vectors in faces are then expressed via $(x,y)$ `Vector2D` coordinates in this frame.
 Crucially, this basis is well-defined even if the geometry does not have vertex positions.

 See [face tangent basis](#face-tangent-basis) to convert these vectors to world coordinates (if your mesh has vertex positions).